bootstrapdisruptive/S3TemplateEngine/README.md

 ```html
 <dbpart>*name*</dbpart>
 ```
-Whereas *name* is the "content_id" of a Webiny "Static Contents" or "Static Code Contents" element.
+Whereas *name* is the "contentid" of a Webiny "Static Contents" or "Static Code Contents" element.
 ### Example
 ```html
     <body>